Where to Live in Giessen

 Student halls of residence for exchange students:

-If you are an exchange student (ERASMUS, ISEP, university cooperation programs, and other types of exchange), a room in one of JLU's halls of residence will be reserved for you, so long as your online application and the application for a place in a hall of residence reach us by 15 January or 15 July for the following Summer and Winter Semester respectively.
+If you are an exchange student in an official mobility programme (Erasmus+, ISEP, university cooperation programs, and other types of exchange), a room in one of JLU's halls of residence will be reserved for you, so long as your online application and the application for a place in a hall of residence reach us by 15 January or 15 July for the following Summer and Winter Semester respectively.
 You can apply for a room in one of our halls of residence by following a link you will get from us after your online registration and once you have been nominated by your home institution.
-DAAD grant holders will also be guaranteed a room in a student hall of residence if the application reaches us by 15 January or 15 July.
-DAAD grant holders can only live in student halls for one year.
-Please do not use the regular forms for German students issued by Student Services if you are an exchange student or a DAAD grant holder!
+Please do not use the regular forms for German students issued by Student Services if you are an exchange student!

 Rent (student dormitory, including utilities, internet access, and linen):